 I can’t wait to continue sharing simple ways to incorporate vocabulary teaching into your classroom.
 Until next time, make today meaningful, friends 💕 .

-Join my email list to access exclusive freebies and monthly tips and tricks for fostering a classroom culture that buzzes with new words!
+💌 Join my email list for monthly vocabulary teaching tips & tricks for fostering a classroom culture that buzzes with new words:

 Learn more about Think Pair Share in this related articles!